What Is an SMSF and How It Works

 TBAR is required when events affect a member's transfer balance cap, such as starting or commuting a pension.
 These reports must be lodged with the ATO within set timeframes.

-Your SMSF accountant will handle TBAR to keep you compliant.
+Your SMSF accountant will handle TBAR lodgements to keep your fund compliant.

 SMSF Pension Management

-Specialist services like Trinity Accounting Practice ensure all pension actions are properly documented and reported.
+Trinity Accounting Practice ensures all pension actions are properly documented and reported in your fund's annual accounts.

 When to Consider Winding Up an SMSF